Lieutenancies Act 1997

 The Lieutenancies Act 1997 (c.
-23) is an Act of Parliament in the United Kingdom that defines areas that lord-lieutenants are appointed to in Great Britain.
+23) is an Act of Parliament (United Kingdom) in the United Kingdom that defines areas that lord-lieutenants are appointed to in Great Britain.
 It came into force on 1 July 1997.

 Creation of modern local government

 Prior to the Local Government Act 1888, a Lord-Lieutenant was appointed to each of the counties.
 However this Act redefined the areas to be combinations of the new administrative counties and county boroughs.
 In practice the effect was quite minor, with only a few border differences between the historic and new administrative counties.

 These areas changed little until the 1965 creation of Greater London and Huntingdon and Peterborough, which resulted in the abolition of the offices of Lord Lieutenant of Middlesex, Lord Lieutenant of the County of London and Lord Lieutenant of Huntingdonshire and the creation of the Lord Lieutenant of Greater London and Lord Lieutenant of Huntingdon and Peterborough.